Donglegate: History

-In March 2013, at the nearly all-male PyCon technology conference, a female participant heard two men seated nearby using the words "dongle" and "forking" in reference to the male presenter, which she perceived as a sexual joke (see sexual innuendo).
+In March 2013, at the PyCon technology conference, Adria Richards, a female participant heard two men seated nearby using the words "dongle" and "forking" in reference to the male presenter, which she perceived as a sexual joke (see sexual innuendo).
 She photographed the attendees with their faces visible, then published the photograph on Twitter including a shaming statement in her tweet.
 The following day, the employer of one of the photographed individuals, a software developer, terminated his employment because of the joke.

-In response to the public shaming of the developers, Internet users who were uninvolved launched a DDoS attack attack on the woman's employer, SendGrid, and according to an article by Jon Ronson in The New York Times Magazine, demanded her firing.
+In response to the public shaming of the developers, Internet users who were uninvolved launched a DDoS attack on the woman's employer, SendGrid, and according to an article by Jon Ronson in The New York Times Magazine, demanded her firing.
 SendGrid subsequently terminated her employment later the same day.
 Following the incident, PyCon updated its attendee rules stating, "Public shaming can be counter-productive to building a strong community.
 PyCon does not condone nor participate in such actions out of respect."

 In a 2014 interview, the woman—still unemployed—speculated whether the developer was responsible for instigating the Internet backlash against her.
 The developer, who was offered a new job "right away", said he had not engaged with those who sent him messages of support, and had posted a short statement on Hacker News the same night after he was fired saying in part that the woman had "every right to report me to staff, and I defend her position".